randomguy6/WebSoc/README.md

-# recdb
+# Grandview High School Advanced Topics in Computer Science 2017-2018

-Grandview High School Senior Projects/Advanced Topics in Computer Science 2017-2018
+**recdb**: A Java web app for making media recommendations based on multiple factors.

-A Java web app for making media recommendations based on multiple factors.
+This project is completely open source and unmonetized.

-See /info for more info.
+See /info for project details.